-The Board of Trustees reserve the right to refuse the notification of birth of a calf where the data provided is deemed to be deficient or inaccurate.
+The Council reserves the right to refuse the notification of birth of a calf where the data provided is deemed to be deficient or inaccurate.

 The fact of an animal being a twin or otherwise one of a multiple birth shall be notified to the Society on a birth registration document stating the sex of the other twin or other calves and which shall be mentioned in the Herd Book against the registration entry of such animal.